Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA among all MLB pitching staffs (3.71).
+- The Mariners have the first-ranked team ERA among all league pitching staffs (3.72).

-- Mariners pitchers combine to give up 136 home runs (1.1 per game), the fourth-fewest in the league.
+- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- His most recent time out was on Saturday, Aug.
-19 against the Houston Astros, when the righty threw 6 1/3 scoreless innings while allowing two hits.
+- The righty's last time out was on Saturday against the Houston Astros, when he went six innings, surrendering two earned runs while allowing eight hits.

-- The 25-year-old has amassed a 3.78 ERA and 8.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .217 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.